yogan/advent-of-code/templates/python/README.md

-# Advent of Code Python Template
+# Advent of Code in Python

 ## Usage